-Popular Attractions: The Louvre (free for students Fridays after 4:30pm), The Sun Palace, The Eiffel Tower
+Popular Attractions: The Sun Palace, The Eiffel Tower, The Louvre (free for students Fridays after 4:30pm)

-Under the Radar: Pari Roller, roller skate around the city for 3 hours every Friday night!
+Under the Radar: Live your "Whip It" fantasy and roller skate around the city for 3 hours every Friday night with Pari Roller

-Popular Attractions: The London Eye, Buckingham Palace, The Tower of London, Platform 9 3/4
+Popular Attractions: The British Museum, Buckingham Palace, Tower of London, Platform 9 ¾

-Tips: the underground and trains are confusing, carry a map, but don't be afraid to get lost.
+Tips: The London Underground can be confusing af.
+Carry a map, but don't be afraid to get lost. #notallwhowander

 Popular Attractions: Red Light District, Van Gogh Museum, Anne Frank's House

-Tips: No cameras in the Red Light District
+Tips: Do not bring your camera to the Red Light District

-Popular Attractions: The Guinness Factory and Storehouse, Trinity College, The Temple Bar
+Popular Attractions: The Guinness Factory and Storehouse, Book of Kells (at Trinity College), Temple Bar

 Tips: Bring sunscreen